 Health is a priority at ARIS.
-All students and staff members come under the care of our Primary and Secondary School Nurses and School Physician, Dr. Joanna Fadoul, for all health and safety reasons while on either campus.
+All students and staff members come under the care of our Primary and Secondary School Nurses for all health and safety reasons while on either campus.
 The Nurses are specifically responsible for administering the day to day medical needs (including medicines) of students and staff.

 The risk of communicable disease is present in every group and ARIS is no exception.
 Parents must make other arrangements for the care of their children when they show symptoms of any deviation from normal health.
 In case a child enters the school gates showing any signs of illness, the school nurse who stands at the gate during opening is always monitoring and will notify parents accordingly.
 So as to not put any other students or staff members within our community at risk, we also make sure that students with any infection or virus are kept separated from the class until taken home.